danielsiwiec/dansiwiec.com/src/pages/software/2018-05-16-simple-heap-dump-analysis/index.md

 > A heap dump is a snapshot of all the objects in the Java Virtual Machine (JVM) heap at a certain point in time.
 The JVM software allocates memory for objects from the heap for all class instances and arrays.
 The garbage collector reclaims the heap memory when an object is no longer needed and there are no references to the object.
 By examining the heap you can locate where objects are created and find the references to those objects in the source.

 # Obtaining the Heap dump
-There's a few ways to obtaint a heap dump of a Java application.
+There are a few ways to obtain a heap dump of a Java application.
 We will look at two most common ones.

 ## From a living process
 Since Java 6, a tool called **jmap** allows for capturing heap dumps from a running Java process.
 Here's how to use it: